AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

     implementation of the research plan or action plan (or equivalent).
 Short-term research, studies or other assignments may also be carried out in the form of outsourced services."
-So, consider the balance of this and purchased services.
+So, consider this in justifying the research plan.

 * As a service purchase: